damonlynch/rapid-photo-downloader/README.rst

 ``sudo dnf install python3-pip python3-wheel``

-If using Ubuntu 15.10, Fedora 23 or a distribution of a similar age, you should make Python 3's installation tools up-to-date (be mindful of the mild caution below in `Installation`_):
+If using Ubuntu 15.10, Fedora 23 or a distribution of a similar age, you should first make Python 3's installation tools up-to-date (be mindful of the mild caution below in `Installation`_):

 ``python3 -m pip install --user --upgrade pip``